 Medically, if necessary, catecholamines can be boosted by certain drugs such as Wellbutrin.

 Gamma aminobutyric acid is extremely calming.
 The most direct way to raise GABA that I know of is through prescription medications such as benzodiazapenes.

-Try using intense exercise such as sprinting or boxing to release any pent-up fight-or-flight chemicals, and like with endorphins, see if you can find a minimum amount of time that gives you a maximum feeling of calm afterward.
-Jumping up and down, clenching your muscles, and shaking can all release that “fight-or-flight” energy and trigger GABA.
+Try using intense exercise such as sprinting or boxing, or just a little bit of good-form heavy lifting, to release any pent-up fight-or-flight chemicals, and like with endorphins, see if you can find a minimum amount of time that gives you a maximum feeling of calm afterward.
+Jumping up and down, clenching your muscles, and shaking — and then relaxing — can all release that “fight-or-flight” energy and trigger GABA.
 So can laughing.